 - must be written in the supplementary examination period of the student's current semester/year of registration in which the student is left with one subject outstanding to qualify, unless otherwise stipulated in a departmental rule; (Amended w.e.f.
 2015/01) - may, at the discretion of the relevant Executive Dean, be granted for a continuously assessed subject (Amended w.e.f.
 2011/01) - if a student fails the supplementary examination, he/she must reregister for the subject and obtain a new year/semester mark. - an application to write the above supplementary examination is required to be submitted to the relevant Faculty Office by the closing dates published in the General Handbook for Students.

+(Amended w.e.f2020/01)

-(Amended w.e.f 2020/01) - where a student has obtained a year/semester mark which is 20% or higher than the examination sub-minimum for any subject, and the student attempts and fails the examination in that subject, the student will be eligible for a supplementary examination. - the year/semester mark that applied to the preceding examination will apply to the supplementary; - the Executive Committee of the Faculty Board concerned may decide to hold an oral instead of a written supplementary examination; - (v) the student's account will be debited with the prescribed fee if the student attempts the supplementary examination.
-Where a supplementary examination is granted following the outcome of a late application for scanning, re-mark or review (Rule G13(1)(n)(ii) refers), or where a student has not entered timeously in terms of Rule G13(2)(d), such supplementary examination may only be written in the next consecutive main examination period, and upon payment of: - the prescribed fee plus penalty fee, where an examination question paper/s for the subject in question will in any event be set because of other examination candidates; or - treble the prescribed fee, plus penalty fee, where there are no other examination candidates. - (b) No supplementary examinations are granted for: - (i) portfolios; - continuously assessed subjects, except as provided for in Rule G13(2)(a)(i); (Amended w.e.f.
-2009/01) - (iii) special examinations; and/or - (iv) an already written supplementary examination.
-However, if as a result of failing such a supplementary examination, a student is left for the first time with one outstanding subject towards qualifying, that student will be eligible for an examination in terms of Rule GI3(I)(c)(i).
+- (i) where a student has obtained a year/semester mark which is 20% or higher than the examination sub-minimum for any subject, and the student attempts and fails the examination in that subject, the student will be eligible for a supplementary examination. - the year/semester mark that applied to the preceding examination will apply to the supplementary; - the Executive Committee of the Faculty Board concerned may decide to hold an oral instead of a written supplementary examination; - (v) the student's account will be debited with the prescribed fee if the student attempts the supplementary examination.
+Where a supplementary examination is granted following the outcome of a late application for scanning, re-mark or review (Rule G13(1)(n)(ii) refers), or where a student has not entered timeously in terms of Rule G13(2)(d), such supplementary examination may only be written in the next consecutive main examination period, and upon payment of: - the prescribed fee plus penalty fee, where an examination question paper/s for the subject in question will in any event be set because of other examination candidates; or - treble the prescribed fee, plus penalty fee, where there are no other examination candidates. - (b) No supplementary examinations are granted for: - portfolios; - continuously assessed subjects, except as provided for in Rule G13(2)(a)(i); (Amended w.e.f.
+2009/01) - special examinations; and/or - (iv) an already written supplementary examination.
+However, if as a result of failing such a supplementary examination, a student is left for the first time with one outstanding subject towards qualifying, that student will be eligible for an examination in terms of Rule G13(1)(c)(i). - (v) Rule G14(4) referes (Inserted w.e.f 2021/01)

-- (c) Where a supplementary examination is granted for a subject comprising more than one question paper, it will be in respect of all question papers. - (d) In order to ensure timeous entry for a supplementary examination for which a student may
+- (c) Where a supplementary examination is granted for a subject comprising more than one question paper, it will be in respect of all question papers. - (d) In order to ensure timeous entry for a supplementary examination for which a student may the student must enter and pay the prescribed fee by the due date as indicated when examination results are published on the Institution noticeboards.
+When the outcome of (i), (ii) or (iii) above is known the supplementary examination entry will either be: